 TCF was founded in 1969.
 There is no religious affiliation.
 We are non-sectarian and multicultural.
 There are no membership fees or dues, and all bereaved family members are welcome.
 The Oneonta, New York chapter of The Compassionate Friends is a non-denominational, self-help support group composed entirely of parents who have lost a son or daughter.

-The Oneonta, NY chapter meets at 7:00 PM on the third Thursday of every month in the Dauley Room of the First United Methodist Church in Oneonta.
+The Oneonta, NY chapter meets at 7:00 PM on the third Thursday of every month in the Dauley Room of the First United Methodist Church on the corner of Church Street and Chestnut Street in Oneonta, New York.
 Our meeting room is easily accessible from the Church Street entrance, in the first meeting room on the left.

 For some of us, TCF is a way to remember our children and to share memories and feelings with others who have experienced the same loss and can, therefore, better understand the emotions and feelings that accompany that loss.
 For some of us, the loss is recent; for others, it has been several years.
 Sometimes, parents who are farther along in their grief can share thoughts about what helped them to deal with the loss.
 There is no professional staff, just parents who have lost a child.
 Knowing that all need love and support, we reach out as our own grief subsides, to those who still feel alone and abandoned.

-We invite you to join us at a meeting.
+We invite you to join us at a sharing session.
 If you have questions or would like more information, please feel free to contact us.

 The Compassionate Friends